ShakrMedia/raven-ruby/README.md

 A client and integration layer for the [Sentry](https://github.com/getsentry/sentry) error reporting API.

+## What's different from original gem?

+This variant of raven-ruby gem modifies Sidekiq integration to rescue from StandardError instead of Exception.

 ## Requirements

 We test on Ruby MRI 1.8.7/REE, 1.9.3, 2.0, 2.1 and 2.2.
 JRuby support is experimental - check TravisCI to see if the build is passing or failing.